jahnvi01/weather-app/README.md

 # weather-app
-full stack application to fetch weather report of any city in the world.to run this app on server use "npm run dev"
+full stack application to fetch weather report of any city in the world.To run this app on server use "npm run dev"